AustinJamesWolff/airflow_docker_light_install/README.md

 docker-compose up
 ```

-6. Yo ushould be able to visit localhost:8080 and sign into the Airflow UI with the username and password: airflow
+6. You should be able to visit localhost:8080 and sign into the Airflow UI with the username and password: airflow